 The degree affords students the chance to apply their degree broadly, as the majority of all organizations value communication skills amongst their employees.
 Upon graduating with this degree you will be successful interacting with clients, representing organizations, and applying communication theories to assist in preparing for professional opportunities or graduate school.

-Our Department Offers:
+Our Program Offers: